mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_primitive-type.md

 // let bi5: bigint = -1.1n; //Error because it's a decimal
 var biInf = BigInteger.valueOf(1003);
 ```
-* 1: Inferred as BigInteger type by type inference
+* 1: Determined to be of type BigInteger by type inference

 ## string (String Type)